N3cro0o/bachelor-triangulation/RPi commands and tests/README.md

-"# RPi 5 scripts and tests"
+# RPi 5 scripts and tests